Di3go0-0/Di3go0-0_Dots/read.md

 Special thanks to [Gentleman-Programming](https://github.com/Gentleman-Programming) and [Nikolov Lazar](https://github.com/nikolovlazar) for the inspiration.

 Feel free to fork this repo and adapt it to your own workflow!

-Would you like me to add more detail to any specific script description or include the specific keybindings for Hyprland?